edgio-docs/edgio-docs/guides/core_web_vitals.md

 - Correlate web vitals to your application's routes
 - Analyze score across a number of dimensions such as country, device, and connection type
 - Identify which pages are most negatively impacting your search ranking.
+- Use XDN's [Edge based split testing](split_testing) to A/B test the impact of performance optimizations on Core Web Vitals.

 ## Installation